A quick guide on how to remove a caveat

 Time limits

-In addition to the costs risks there are tight time limits involved with the removal of a caveat and it is advisable to obtain specialist legal advice without delay when you discover the existence of a caveat or receive a warning.
-Given the potential cost consequences if a disputed caveat leads to court proceedings it is important to seek immediate guidance on your position and the options available to you from solicitors who are experts in this area of law.
+In addition to the costs risks, there are tight time limits involved with the removal of a caveat, and it is advisable to obtain specialist legal advice without delay when you discover the existence of a caveat or receive a warning.
+Given the potential cost consequences if a disputed caveat leads to court proceedings, it is important to seek immediate guidance on your position and the options available to you from solicitors who are experts in this area of law.